SkyLundy/Fluency/README.md

   options: [],                                  // Translation Engine specific options (optional)
   caching: true                                 // Default is true, false disables, overrides module config ); // => EngineTranslationData

+// Results may be accessed via properties on the return object, see toArray() example below for all
+// properties present in the EngineTranslationData object
+$translation->translations; // => ['Wie geht es Ihnen, liebe Entwickler?']
+$translation->fromCache;    // => true

 // $translation->toArray(); Outputs the following:
 //